 Withdrawn.
 No academic credit, no impact on the CGPA.

-NEW FALL 2017: WDN is a permanent notation that appears on the official transcript for students who withdraw after the full fee adjustment date in each term.
+WDN is a permanent notation that appears on the official transcript for students who withdraw after the full fee adjustment date in each term (noted in the Academic Year section of the Calendar each term).
 Students may withdraw on or before the last day of classes.